amazing 101 health benefits of peanut (mungfali) and Nutrition Facts

 Heart- Salt or fried peanuts should not be eaten by heart and BP patients.
 Eating too many peanuts increases the amount of bile in the body

-Thyroid- Thyroid patients should not consume peanuts.
+Thyroid- Thyroid patients should not consume Mungfali.
 An element called Goitrogens can unbalance the process of the thyroid gland.

 Obesity- Peanut is a high-calorie seed, its excessive intake can also lead to obesity, so eat it in a balanced quantity.
 Kidney or cheek bladder patients should also not consume peanuts.